 The driving predecessor is the task causing any slippage to its successor.
 Microsoft Project comes with a Task Inspector and Task Path feature for tabulating the driving predecessor and highlighting it on the Gantt chart.

-This article demonstrates the Task Inspector and Task Path features for inspecting driving predecessors and driven successors.
+This article demonstrates the Task Inspector and Task Path features for inspecting and displaying driving tasks as well as predecessors and driven successors.